What Coverage do Gig Workers Qualify for 2026?

 Who’s Eligible?

-- Freelancers (writers, designers, developers)
+- Freelancers of any kind (writers, designers, developers, content creators)

 Basic Eligibility Criteria:

-- Must belong to the unorganised sector
+- Must be part of the unorganised sector

 - Age between 16 and 59 years